Careers lead: Trixie Clarke, email: firstname.lastname@example.org, tel: (01989) 760391

 Careers education is delivered by tutors in all year groups, in conjunction with the school’s dedicated careers programme.

-Year 7 students look at the skills they already have and learn to develop new skills required by future employers in the wider world.
+Year 7 students reflect on the skills they already have and learn to develop new skills required by future employers in the wider world.

-Year 8 students continue this process, moving on to building their own personal CVs.
+Year 8 students continue this process, moving on to STEM and inspirational role models in the world of work.

-Year 9 is options year, when students choose which subjects to study at GCSE and, therefore, progression routes for post-16 are looked at in detail.
+Year 9 is options year, when students choose which subjects to study at GCSE.
+Option choices are looked at in depth alongside careers and the world of work.

 Year 11 students have dedicated one-to-one interviews with our careers advisor, Mrs Knapper, who is able to discuss options and provide information on A levels, college courses and apprenticeships.